 The MediaWiki software allows use of a subset of HTML5 markup elements or tags and their attributes for presentation formatting.
 Many HTML tags may also be included by equivalent wiki markup or templates which are simpler for most editors and less intrusive in the editing window.
 In normal practice, wiki markup or templates are preferred within articles, but HTML is quite useful for formatting within templates.
 Tutorials Help:HTML in wikitext

 Cascading Style Sheets allow for flexible formatting of a page.
 They should be used instead of tables for non-tabular content whenever possible, because they can be manipulated by the reader or overridden by an author if your CSS is embedded in another page via a template.
 Levels of CSS settings Style may be specified specifically for a piece of content, see e.g. color; scope of parameters Help:Cascading style sheets

 For the basics see Help:Editing.
 Wikitext markup — making your page look the way you want If you want to try out things without danger of doing any harm, you can do so in the Meta:Sandbox.More information on HTML tags in wikitext.
 Organizing your writing — sections, paragraphs, lists and lines Links, URL Advanced editing

 Cheatsheet From Wikipedia, the free encyclopedia See also Wiki markup quick reference (PDF download)

 Manual of Style The Manual of Style (often abbreviated MoS or MOS) is a style guide for all Wikipedia articles.
-This page covers certain topics (such as punctuation) in full, and presents the key points of others.
-MOS subpages provide detailed guidance on particular topics or subject areas.
+This is its main page, covering certain topics (such as punctuation) in full and presenting the key points of others.
+Subpages, linked via this page's menu and listed at Wikipedia:Manual of Style/Contents, provide detailed guidance on particular topics or subject areas.